By Talkwalker

 - CSAT (Customer satisfaction)

-These were scored on a scale of -5 to 5, with the 3 scores used to create the final marketing KPI.
+These score on a scale of -5 to 5, using the 3 scores to create the final marketing KPI.

 How was the Brand Love Index created?

-The Brand Love Index was created using Talkwalker’s Consumer Intelligence Acceleration Platform™.
-We used it to track brand conversations across the internet, including social media posts, reviews, blogs, and forums, and used image recognition & video analytics, to identify how people were also interacting with brands in videos and pictures.
+The Brand Love Index uses Talkwalker’s Social Benchmarking.
+We use it to track brand conversations across the internet, including social media posts, reviews, blogs, and forums.
+We also use image recognition & video analytics to see how people interact with brands in videos and pictures.

-Overall, we looked at over 1,500 brands that were mentioned in over 2.6 billion conversations.
-This analysis revealed what consumers thought about these brands in their day-to-day lives, and identified the brands that consumers are loving right now.
+We analyzed over 1,500 brands in over 2.6 billion conversations.
+This revealed what consumers thought about these brands in their day-to-day lives.
+And identified the brands that consumers love.

 Why is brand passion a key marketing KPI?